Best Golf Balls 2022: How to Choose the Best Golf Ball for Your Game

 Best Golf Balls for Spin: Wilson STAFF Model R

 Wilson is trying something unique this year with the latest version of their STAFF ball, the Model R. R stands for “raw,” and the ball is just that: raw.
-There’s no paint on i
+There’s no paint on them.

 The idea behind it is to reduce imperfections that make the ball more balanced and cause straighter flight.